OctopusDeploy/Architecture/Steps/PitchGuidelines.md

 ![](variable-updates.png "width=500")

+Also not all variables are included in a snapshot.
+Specifically [tenant variables are not snapshotted](https://octopus.com/blog/defining-variable-templates).

 That means that [recoverable deployments](https://octopus.com/blog/ten-pillars-of-pragmatic-deployments#recoverable-deployments) must take into account the fact that any resources may need to be recreated with new variables.

 Deployments can not assume immutable resources can be reused with a redeployment.